-- 7.1.1 A number of ranks for hackney carriages have been designated within the Milton Keynes area and these ranks should be clearly, properly and appropriately signed. - 7.1.2 The Council will review its hackney carriage ranks in line with its overall transport strategies.
+- 7.1.1 A number of ranks for hackney carriages have been designated within the Milton Keynes area and these ranks should be clearly, properly and appropriately signed. - 7.1.2 The Council will review on an ongoing basis its hackney carriage ranks in line with its overall transport strategies.